-At Morgan & Morgan, our lawyers understand that cruise ship injury claims can differ from typical personal injury lawsuits, and may be subject to Florida state, federal and international maritime laws.
-Because our Orlando office handles both personal injury and maritime lawsuits, we have the resources and experience needed to handle even the most complex cruise ship injury claims.
+At Morgan & Morgan, our lawyers understand that cruise ship injury claims can differ from typical personal injury lawsuits and may be subject to Florida state, federal, and international maritime laws.
+Because our office handles both personal injury and maritime lawsuits, we have the resources and experience needed to handle even the most complex cruise ship injury claims.

 Were you or a loved one injured on a cruise ship?
 If so, contact our Florida cruise ship injury lawyers today for a free consultation.
 Cruise ship injury lawsuits are typically subject to a short statute of limitations, which is the time limit in which a claim must be filed, so do not hesitate to contact our attorneys today.
 Failure to take legal action quickly may prevent you from seeking compensation for your injuries.

 In general, cruise ships are considered “common carriers,” which means they are obligated to exercise a “special duty” beyond reasonable care to their passengers.
-Cruise liners must exercise the highest degree of care to protect their passengers against physical harm.
+Cruise liners must exercise the highest degree of care to protect their passengers from physical harm.
 They also have an obligation to ensure their passengers arrive to port safely.
-When the cruise liner fails to live up to this duty, and a passenger is injured as a result, they may be liable for any resulting damages.
+When the cruise liner fails to live up to this duty and a passenger is injured as a result, it may be liable for any resulting damages.

-The Orlando cruise ship injury lawyers at Morgan & Morgan handle claims involving:
+The cruise ship injury lawyers at Morgan & Morgan handle claims involving: